 In a CIP transaction, the seller pays for insurance of goods.
-The seller, at his own cost, has to carry out the shipping process and bear all the charges for licensing and security permits.
+The seller, at his own cost, has to carry out the shipping terms and bear all the charges for licensing and security permits.
 He has to take coverage of goods as the liability of goods stays with him till the nominated port.
 The seller is not responsible for insuring goods after the goods have reached the nominated port.
 He can seize his duty and hand over all the necessary documents so that the buyer can comply with the importing formalities.

-The buyer’s responsibilities are limited to the charges and conditions mentioned in the terms of contract.
+In CIP trade terms, the buyer’s responsibilities are limited to the charges and conditions mentioned in the terms of contract.
 As the place of delivery plays a major role in a CIP transaction, the buyer will be entitled to carry out proceedings right after the port of delivery.
 It can be the first port -- where the charges are incurred right from the carriage for shipping to the importer country’s port -- or the second port -- where he will incur charges related to import proceedings and inland transit.

 When the agreed place of delivery is the second port, the buyer has to take care of unloading of goods on the designated port and take care of freight for inland transit of goods from the port to his warehouse.
 If the nominated place is the first port, the freight duty for bringing the goods to the importer country’s port lies with the buyer.

-The buyer has to ensure that he receives all the necessary documents from the seller required for import proceedings.
+Under CIP incoterm, the buyer has to ensure that he receives all the necessary documents from the seller required for import proceedings.
 As the buyer takes over authority right after the destination port, he’ll be the one paying for charges such as import taxes and duties.

 The buyer has no obligation in CIP with respect to insurance (referring to risk and damage of goods).
 The insurance coverage charges are to be borne by the seller.
 But as discussed earlier, the buyer could pay for additional coverage borne by the seller, i.e., insurance from the named port till the buyer’s warehouse, as per the agreed terms between both the parties.